phk-mvn/modbus-connect/README.md

 # <span id="changelog">CHANGELOG</span>

+### 2.8.10 (2025-12-05)

+- **Fixed:** Critical deadlock in `PollingManager`.
+Removed `mutex.acquire()` from the internal queue processing loop to prevent tasks and the queue from blocking each other, which previously caused "Task timed out" errors.
+- **Fixed:** Improved stability for RS-485 buses with multiple devices.
+Added a 30ms inter-frame delay between polling tasks to respect bus turnaround times and prevent packet collisions.
+- **Fixed:** Optimized error recovery.
+The system now recovers immediately instead of hanging for extended periods when a device fails or times out.
+- **Added:** Mechanisms to support pausing and resuming polling for specific ports/devices.
+This allows for collision-free "heavy" operations (like initialization or writing registers) by temporarily silencing the polling queue.
+- **Improved:** `TaskController` now handles timeouts and retries more gracefully, preventing a single failing device from blocking the entire polling queue for other devices on the same port.

 ### 2.7.26 (2025-12-04)

 - Added a method to `Transport Controller` that allows you to send your custom requests to the port directly